dethstroak/kiseki-guides/Cold Steel/cold-steel-4/act1-part3.md

 ## Free Gift
 - Talk to Josette in East Crossbell Highway 3
 ## Optional Event
-- Talk to Imedla in her shop
+- Talk to Imelda in her shop

 ## Progress the main story